Julian22222/PRACTICE/Next_and_NestJS/1README_NEXT.md

 Use it when:

-Navigation is triggered by user interaction
+- Navigation is triggered by user interaction
-You’re in a Client Component
+- You’re in a Client Component
-You want SPA-like transitions
+- You want SPA-like transitions

-Typical examples
+Typical examples:

-Button click
+- Button click
-Form submit handled on client
+- Form submit handled on client
-Wizard / multi-step UI
+- Wizard / multi-step UI
-Modal close → navigate
+- Modal close → navigate

 ```JS
 <button onClick={() => router.push("/login")}>